 The research team studied the effect of ego threat on deception, while considering the Big-5.
-It was predicted that participants in a high ego threat condition would have an increase in fake change score, measured from WKT-1 and WKT-2 surveys.
-The hypothesis was supported; high ego threat increased fake score change.
-There was a significant interaction between condition and fake score change, suggesting that not only does a high ego threat increase faking, but also that ego affirmation decreases faking. point this out in results too.
+It was predicted that participants in a high ego threat condition would have an increase in overclaiming change score, measured from WKT-1 and WKT-2 surveys.
+The hypothesis was supported; high ego threat increased overclaiming score change.
+There was a significant interaction between condition and overclaiming score change, suggesting that not only does a high ego threat increase overclaiming, but also that ego affirmation decreases overclaiming.
+BIG % neuroticism literature point this out in results too.

+Neuroticism is typically defined as the tendency to experience

+frequent and intense negative emotions in response to various

+sources of stress.
+While the emotions considered within the purview

+of this trait include the range of negative affect (e.g., fear,

+irritability, anger, and sadness), the greatest focus has been on the

+experience of anxious and depressive mood.
+The perception that

+the world is a dangerous and threatening place also accompanies

+this exaggerated negative emotionality, along with beliefs about

+one’s lack of agency to handle challenging events.
+Manifestations

+of this trait may include heightened focus on criticism, either

+self-generated or from others, as confirming a general sense of

+inadequacy and perceptions of lack of control over salient events

+(Barlow, 2002; Barlow, Sauer-Zavala, Carl, Bullis, & Ellard,

+2014; Clark & Watson, 2008; Eysenck, 1947; Goldberg, 1993).

+More important, these interacting vulnerabilities

+were originally described as part of an etiological model

+for trait anxiety and emotional disorders more generally (Barlow,

+2000, 2002), suggesting that a neurotic temperament may be a

+necessary component for the development of a range of psychological

+conditions.
+In fact, all the temporal covariance among the

+Diagnostic and Statistical Manual for Mental Disorders (DSM;

+American Psychiatric Association, 2013) constructs of depression

+and several anxiety disorders can be accounted for by neuroticism

+(Brown, 2007).

+In fact, a number of longitudinal studies

+have controlled for the periodic occurrence of anxious or depressive

+symptoms and still found neuroticism to act independently in

+predicting anxiety and mood (Lahey, 2009; Spijker, de Graaf,

+Oldehinkel, Nolen, & Ormel, 2007).

+It is possible that ego threat manipulation produced its effect by increasing social anxiety.
+Additionally, the link between neuroticism and anxiety refs informed study 4 which attempted to examine the effects of anxiety on overclaiming.

 Study 4

 Studies have shown that undergraduate college students who lie frequently are likely to have higher anxiety levels than their peers (Chiu, Hong, & Chiu, 2016).
 People who are socially anxious may lack the self-confidence needed to tell the truth about their beliefs and feelings (Kashy & DePaulo, 1996).
 It was found that those who have high anxiety told lies mostly to make themselves appear better than what the truth would reveal to boost self-esteem (Chiu, Hong, & Chiu, 2016).
 Research conducted by Ennis, Vrij, and Chance (2008) sought to study how anxiety, specifically attachment anxiety, affects the frequency of lying to both strangers and close friends.
 Those who have attachment anxiety are preoccupied with intimacy, are dependent on others, and have an intense fear that they will be abandoned by those who are close to them (Ennis, Vrij & Chance, 2008).
-Ennis, Vrij and Chance (2008) predicted that there would be a positive correlation between those with attachment anxiety and , so present themselves in the best light lying to strangers, close friends, and romantic partners all their own, unique patterns of deception affected by anxiety (Ennis et al., 2008).
+Ennis, Vrij and Chance (2008) predicted that there would be a positive correlation between those with attachment anxiety and lying, so that highly anxious people will present themselves in the best light Although lying to strangers, close friends, and romantic partners all held their own, unique patterns of deception all were affected by anxiety (Ennis et al., 2008).